chocolatey/choco-wiki/How-To-Recompile-Packages.md

 See [[Package Internalizer - Automatically Internalize/Recompile Packages|FeaturesAutomaticallyRecompilePackages]].

  * Have Chocolatey for Business
- * Call `choco download notepadplusplus.commandline --recompile`, `choco download git.install --recompile --resources-location \\unc\share` or `choco download nodejs.install --recompile --resources-location http://some/internal/url`.
+ * Call `choco download notepadplusplus.commandline --internalize`, `choco download git.install --internalize --resources-location \\unc\share` or `choco download nodejs.install --internalize --resources-location http://some/internal/url --internalize-all-urls`.
  * That's it!
 It does all of the manual steps below in a fraction of the time.

 ## How To Internalize/Recompile An Existing Package Manually